 Gone are the days when these little green gems were boiled to death before the chicken even hit the oven.
 This recipe takes Brussel sprouts to a brand new level of delicious.
 Great during the cold winter months when they’re in season, as this recipe punches sunshine, personality and flavour into every mouthful.

-Every Winter I always have an abundance of Walnuts & there’s nothing like a jar of freshly blended dukkah.
+Every Autumn I have an abundance of walnuts & there’s nothing like a jar of freshly blended dukkah.
 I sprinkle this mix over soft cheese for platters, salads or hot pasta for flavour & texture.
 As a marinade with oil over grilled fish or chicken.
 When roasting potatoes or veggies a spoonful over 5 minutes before I remove them from the oven.
 Otherwise, lovely with fresh bread and warm olive oil.

 Browse recipes by category